2135500-Garand-Cedric/time-manager/README.md

 # time-manager

-Time-manager is an app I created to track my daily activities.
+Time Manager is an application I developed to track my daily activities.
-When you change activity, it saves the time the last activity lasted.
+- When you switch activities, the app records how long the previous activity lasted.
-This app is only used to collect data for other projects.
+- The data collected is used solely for analytics in other projects and not for any external purposes.